 If all this talk about budgeting has you feeling the pressure, you’re not alone.
 The report from Gartner zeroed in on the pressure marketing leaders face.
 Seventy-five percent of CMOs said they are facing increased pressure to “do more with less” to deliver growth.

 This is where we are really excited to help so early in the process.
-You are in the 2024 budgeting season, and we are going to help you learn how to build a smart and thoughtful marketing budget now that will provide a business case for your marketing plans AND deliver marketing and profitability results across 2024.
+You are in budgeting season, and we are going to help you learn how to build a smart and thoughtful marketing budget now that will provide a business case for your marketing plans AND deliver marketing and profitability results across next year.

 Marketing’s efforts and goals need to be in line with the revenue goals the business has set out.
 Collaborate with the finance team to acquire the essential revenue figures that will serve as the foundation for your marketing strategy.
 Additionally, understand the rationale behind these revenue goals by engaging with top-level executives.

-Once you have a grasp of the revenue goals and the “why” behind them, you must also consider the sales efforts and objectives for 2024.
+Once you have a grasp of the revenue goals and the “why” behind them, you must also consider the sales efforts and objectives for the following year.
 What targets and timelines are the sales teams pursuing as they work toward the same revenue goals?

 Analyze Past Performance

 Looking back is a crucial step in shaping your marketing plan.
-Analyze the performance of your campaigns in 2023 to identify areas for improvement.
+Analyze the performance of your campaigns last year to identify areas for improvement.
 Dive into your metrics to determine which channels yielded the best results, which media garnered the most responses, and which tools proved effective or ineffective.

 Understand How You Acquire Your Ideal Client Profile (ICP)